-Although cat acne often disappears just as suddenly as it appears, there are cases where treatment is necessary, especially if the breakouts are regular or they start turning into a severe form of acne that is affecting your pet’s wellbeing.
+Although cat acne usually disappears just as suddenly as it appears, there are cases where treatment is necessary, especially if the breakouts are regular or they start turning into a severe form of acne.

 Cleaning the area

 Chlorhexidine antibacterial washes can be used to clean the area where the acne is developing.
-Use the treatment as advised by a vet, until the breakout has subsided.
-Often this will involve twice daily cleaning, which you can try to do after they have eaten to keep their chin clean, if they will tolerate this.
-Aloe vera may also be applied afterwards, to help soothe the skin.
+Use the treatment a couple of times of day until the breakout starts to subdue.
+Aloe vera can also be applied after the area has been disinfected, to help soothe the skin.

-There is some evidence that fatty acids like Omega-3 can help to promote healthy skin and they may be beneficial in cats prone to skin problems, including acne breakouts.
+Fatty acids like Omega-3 can help promote skin health and it is usually recommended for cats prone to acne breakouts.

 Replacing plastic bowls

-For severe cases where an infection has developed, the vet might recommend a course of systemic antibiotics.
+For severe cases where an infection has developed, the vet might recommend a course of antibiotics.

 Will cat acne appear again?